imahiro-t/chatwork-tool-extension/README.md

   - (bow)
 - Insert To tag on click user icon with Shift key

+### 1.7.1

+- 🐛 fix to show toall selector
+- 💄 decorate user icon for insert to
+- 💄 decorate copy link icon

 ### 1.7.0

 - ✨ Enable to add task to registered accounts